hitoshi-watase/sercrod/docs/reference/directives/fetch.md

 - `*fetch` and `n-fetch` are aliases with identical behavior.
 - The spec is treated as a raw string; `*fetch` does not evaluate expressions or expand `%expr%` placeholders.
 - The directive expects JSON responses.
-Non-JSON responses cause `r.json()` to reject and result in `nablla-load-error`.
+Non-JSON responses cause `r.json()` to reject and result in `sercrod-load-error`.
-- Root replacement via `*fetch` always re-wraps the new root data to maintain Nablla’s internal observation and proxy invariants.
+- Root replacement via `*fetch` always re-wraps the new root data to maintain Sercrod’s internal observation and proxy invariants.
 - When used on normal elements, `*fetch` sets up behavior on a cloned element and then returns early; no additional directives on the same element are evaluated after `*fetch` in the rendering pipeline.
 - On hosts, only one `*fetch` per host is meaningful; additional fetches should be implemented via nested elements or separate buttons.
 - For complex API use cases (headers, methods, payloads, file uploads, and rich state tracking), consider using `*api` and `*post` instead of `*fetch`.